rsyslog/rsyslog/source/index.rst

 demand, there is now a
 :doc:`side-by-side comparison between rsyslog and syslog-ng <whitepapers/rsyslog_ng_comparison>`.

-If you are upgrading from rsyslog v2 or stock sysklogd, `be sure to read the rsyslog v3 compatibility notes <v3compatibility.html>`_, and if you are upgrading from v3, read the `rsyslog v4 compatibility notes <v4compatibility.html>`_ and if you upgrade from v4, read the :doc:`rsyslog v5 compatibility notes <v5compatibility>`.
+If you are upgrading from rsyslog v2 or stock sysklogd, be sure to read the :doc:`rsyslog v3 compatibility notes <compatibility/v3compatibility>`, and if you are upgrading from v3, read the `rsyslog v4 compatibility notes <v4compatibility.html>`_ and if you upgrade from v4, read the :doc:`rsyslog v5 compatibility notes <compatibility/v5compatibility>`.

 Rsyslog will work even if you do not read the doc, but doing so will definitely improve your experience.